 This post contains affiliate links, this means that I may receive a commission – at no cost to you – if you click a link and make a purchase.

-Why Rome: Of all possible European city breaks I thought the best bet was Rome for teenagers.
+Of all possible European city breaks I thought the best bet was Rome for teenagers.
 Even so I was worried we might have missed the boat.
 The boys had already ‘done’ the Romans at school a few years earlier.
 They’d been keen to visit then, but now?
 Not so much.
-But once we got there, just walking the cobbled streets and spotting the iconic curved wall of the Colosseum was pretty magical.
-These are our favourite things to do in Rome with teenagers.
-But they also apply if it’s your first time in Rome too.

-Here are our top 8 sights for Rome in 3 days which covers all the bases for a first time in Rome visit.
+Here are our top sights for 3 days in Rome with teenagers.
+It covers all the bases for a first time in Rome visit.
 At the end I’ve listed the sights we didn’t have time for – the one’s that got away.
 Or rather the ones we can see on our next visit!

-Trevi Fountain
+See the Trevi Fountain

 Toss a coin into the Trevi Fountain and according to legend you are sure to return some day

-There’s a famous saying that visitors who toss a coin in the fountain are sure to return someday.
-Plenty of people must want to – around 3000 euros a day are collected from the water and given to a charity for Rome’s needy.
-To do it right you need to turn your back, hold the coin in your right hand and throw it over your left shoulder.
+The correct way to make your wish is to turn your back, hold the coin in your right hand and throw it over your left shoulder.
 A newer version of the legend says you should throw three coins – the first to ensure your return, the second for a new romance and the third for marriage.
 All easier said than done in the daytime crush of selfie-takers.

 But the Trevi fountain is lit up dramatically at night and there’s less of a crowd then too.
 I’d put it top of the list of places to see in Rome at night.

+Top Tip for Rome with Teens: Beat the crowds by rising early (perhaps not so easy with teens!) or sightseeing after dark.
+Rome is beautiful in the evenings and quieter too.
 Early birds (or jet-laggers!) who can manage an 8 am start might be interested in this tour of crowd-free sights which takes in the Trevi Fountain and includes a complimentary breakfast.

 See where the Romans watched the games and ruled the world